JirkaKrivanek/inject/doc/factory.md

 ### Registering module objects

-The module is first instantiated and then added registered to the factory.
+The module cane be first instantiated and then registered to the factory.
-Single particular module can only be registered to the single factory.
+Single particular module can only be registered to one factory.

 ```java
 public class Main {